Neural Causal Graph Collaborative Filtering: Experiments

 \subsubsection{\textbf{Effect of Causal Graph Encoder}}

-The causal graph encoder plays a pivotal role in CNGCF to model the causal relations of nodes.
+The causal graph encoder plays a pivotal role in NCGCF to model the causal relations of nodes.
 To investigate its effectiveness, we replace our causal graph encoder with different encoders built by other graph learning methods.
-In particular, we use GCN~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive} and Pinsage~\cite{ying2018graph} to produce user and item embedding vectors for the decoder learning phase, and compare the performance of CNGCF before and after the replacements.
+In particular, we use GCN~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive} and Pinsage~\cite{ying2018graph} to produce user and item embedding vectors for the decoder learning phase, and compare the performance of NCGCF before and after the replacements.
 We present the experimental results in Table~\ref{tb:ablation_gcns}.
-We find that both GCN~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive} and Pinsage~\cite{ying2018graph}-based encoders downgrade the performance of CNGCF compared with CNGCF equiped with our proposed causal graph encoder.
-For instance, CNGCF with a GCN-based encoder downgrades the NDCG@10 by 28.68\% on the Amazon-Beauty.
+We find that both GCN~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive} and Pinsage~\cite{ying2018graph}-based encoders downgrade the performance of NCGCF compared with NCGCF equipped with our proposed causal graph encoder.
+For instance, NCGCF with a GCN-based encoder downgrades the NDCG@10 by 28.68\% on the Amazon-Beauty.
 This is because GCN, Graphsage and Pinsage cannot capture the causal relations of nodes in the interaction graph, leading to insufficient representations of users and items.
-On the contrary, our causal graph encoder captures the intrinsic causal relations between nodes using the causality-aware message passing; thus learns causality-aware user and item representations to better serve the later decoder learning.
-Moreover, the GCN-based encoder downgrades the CNGCF performance most severely compared with GraphSage and Pinsage-based encoders.
+On the contrary, our causal graph encoder captures the intrinsic causal relations between nodes using the causality-aware message passing; thus, it learns causality-aware user and item representations to better serve the later decoder learning.
+Moreover, the GCN-based encoder downgrades the NCGCF performance most severely compared with GraphSage and Pinsage-based encoders.
 This is because naive GCN performs transductive learning requiring full graph Laplacian, whereas GraphSage and Pinsage perform inductive learning without requiring full graph Laplacian to handle large-scale graph data well.
-We thus conclude that an inductive learning setting is more desired for our CNGCF, especially when facing large-scale graph data.
+We thus conclude that an inductive learning setting is more desired for our NCGCF, especially when facing large-scale graph data.